VincentHardouin/ansible-dokku-traefik/README.md

 4. Access

 ## How to use ?
-If you want use Dokku to deploy your app you simply need to connect to your server with ssh : create app and deploy
+If you want to use Dokku to deploy your app you simply need to connect to your server with ssh : create app and deploy

 ## How to use with Vagrant